-James C. Robinson is an attorney duly to license to practice law in the State of Missouri by the Missouri Supreme Court.
-He was admitted to practice in 1995.
-In addition, Robinson was admitted to practice before the US District Court for the Eastern District of Missouri by said US District Court.
-Admission to practice before the US District Court for the Eastern District of Missouri includes admission to practice before the US Bankruptcy Court of the Eastern District of Missouri, which is a subordinate "court of limited jurisdiction," under the US District Court.
-Said Bankruptcy Judges are akin to Commissioners in State Courts.
+Elbert A Walton Jr is an attorney duly to license to practice law in the State of Missouri by the Missouri Supreme Court.
+He was admitted to practice in 1974.
+In addition, Walton has been admitted to practice before the US District Court for the Eastern District of Missouri, the US District Court for the Western District of Missouri, the Eighth Circuit Court of Appeals, and the U.S Supreme Court.
+Walton remains in good standing in each of these jurisdictions.

+Admission to practice before the US District Court for the Eastern District of Missouri includes automatic admission to practice before the US Bankruptcy Court of the Eastern District of Missouri, which is a subordinate "court of limited jurisdiction," under the US District Court.
+Said

+Bankruptcy Judges are akin to Commissioners in State Courts.

-An Order and Judgment of a US Bankruptcy Judge, sanctioning Respondent for failure to comply with discovery requests, that included, striking his pleadings, assessing a fine, and suspending the Respondent from practicing before the US Bankruptcy Court, for the Eastern District of Missouri, for one year, was appealed to the US District Court for the Eastern District of Missouri.
+An Order and Judgment of a US Bankruptcy Judge, sanctioning Respondent for failure of his client, James Robinson, to comply with discovery requests, that included, striking Robinson's pleadings, assessing a fine, and suspending the Respondent from practicing before the US Bankruptcy Court, for the Eastern District of Missouri, for one year, was appealed to the US District Court for the Eastern District of Missouri.
 The US District Court affirmed the Order and Judgment of the Bankruptcy Court, In Re Steward, 529 B.R.
 903 (E.D Mo, 2015) (Inf.
 App.
 138) An appeal of the decision of the U.S District Court was taken to the U.S Court of Appeals, Eighth Circuit, which affirmed the decision of the U.S. District Court.
 In Re Steward, 828 F. 3d 672 (8th Cir.
 2016) (Inf.
 App.
 157).
 All of the sanctions have been satisfied.

-As Robinson's license to practice in the US District Court, and automatically to also practice in the US Bankruptcy Court, was issued by the US District Court, and not the US Bankruptcy Court, the Bankruptcy Judge suggested to the US District Court that Robinson be disciplined, by the US District Court, based on the allegations made by the Bankruptcy Judge in the Steward case and the Judgment and Order issued by said Bankruptcy Judge in said case.
-The US District Court declined to issue any reciprocal discipline against Robinson, based on said Judgment and Order of said Bankruptcy court.
-Instead, the US District Court determined that any discipline that may be warranted against Robinson should first be determined by the Missouri Supreme Court; and if any such discipline is so issued by the Missouri Supreme Court, then the US District court could determine thereafter if any reciprocal discipline should be issued against The US District Court thus stayed any action on the Respondent.

-Bankruptcy Court's referral pending any decisions and orders of the Missouri Supreme Court.
+As Walton's license to practice in the US District Court, and automatically to also practice in the US Bankruptcy Court, was issued by the US District Court, and not the US Bankruptcy Court, the Bankruptcy Judge suggested to the US District Court that Walton be disciplined, by the US District Court, based on the allegations made by the Bankruptcy Judge in the Steward case and the Judgment and Order issued by said Bankruptcy Judge in said case.
+The US District Court declined to issue any reciprocal discipline against Walton, based on said Judgment and Order of said Bankruptcy court.
+Instead, the US District Court determined that any discipline that may be warranted against Walton should first be determined by the Missouri Supreme Court; and if any such discipline is so issued by the Missouri Supreme Court, then the US District court could determine thereafter if any reciprocal discipline should be issued against Respondent.
+The US District Court thus stayed any action on the Bankruptcy Court's referral pending any decisions and orders of the Missouri Supreme Court.
 (Inf.
 App.
 172)